Accessibility Testing Standards

 Testing Tools

-Accessibility testing will be performed with the following tools/techniques:
+Accessibility testing is performed with the following tools/techniques:

 - Accessibility Insights for Web (https://accessibilityinsights.io/downloads)